maurineA/phase3-week3-codechallenge/README.md

 <ul>
 <li>Test the code in the python environment shell
-      <li>python/app.py  #my test are not passing i'm having errors in folders in the orm, still working on it</li>
+      <li>python/app.py  #my test are not passing i'm having error, still working on it</li>

 </li>